opensafely/documentation/docs/releasing-files.md

 !!! note
     Remember to also always check the [permitted study results policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy) as it describes any additional rules regarding the release of data describing organisations and regions.

+### Rounding counts

+The redaction of any counts <=5 reduces the risk of primary disclosure, but it does not remove the risk of secondary disclosure.
+As there are many active projects using the OpenSAFELY platform and datasets, there is a risk that your results might be combined with other results to allow [**attribute** or **inferential** disclosure](#types-of-disclosure).
+To reduce this risk, we ask that you consider **rounding any counts to the nearest 5 wherever possible**.
+In most cases this is unlikely to have a significant impact on your results.

+!!! note
+    Rounding does not remove the need to redact counts <=5.
+You should first redact any low counts and then apply rounding.
+If applying both techniques, the recommended approach is to first redact counts <=7 and then round to the nearest 5 (if you redact counts <=5 and then round to the nearest 5, any counts of 5 remaining must originally have been either 6 or 7; this approach provides the same protection for all counts)

 ### Further reading

 #### Guidelines for common output types